Mayors' Institute on City Design

 How can I express interest?

-The expression of interest is now open for the 2025 MICD Just City Mayoral Fellowship cohort, with a deadline of Friday, November 15, 2024.
+The expression of interest for the 2025 MICD Just City Mayoral Fellowship cohort closed on November 15, 2024; the next Expression of Interest period will open in Fall 2025.
 Please note that participation is extremely limited (up to 8 participants per year) and may be geared towards different city challenges and themes each year.
 Priority may be given to mayors who have previously attended an MICD Institute Session, though it is not required.
 Invitations will be extended in early December.

 We also encourage you to fill out our interest form or contact MICD staff directly to discuss the program in more detail.